Pumpkin Hand Pies

 Inactive Time 2 hours

-Adorable Pumpkin Hand Pies are the perfect treat to celebrate the fall season and Halloween.
-Made with the easiest homemade pastry crust ever (seriously!).
+Adorable Pumpkin Hand Pies are the perfect fall baking treat or Halloween.
+Perfectly spiced and made with the easiest homemade pastry crust ever (seriously!).

 Ingredients